You simply can’t visit the Eternal City and skip the Pantheon, Rome.

 If you are among the lucky ones that are planning a longer stay in the Eternal City, you may also want to leave the city for a day trip.
 In this case, head over to my post “20 Great Day Trips From Rome.”

-Make sure to read my post “A Complete Guide To Where To Stay In Rome.”
+Make sure to read my posts “All The Food In Rome You Should Eat: 25 Delicious Dishes” and “A Complete Guide To Where To Stay In Rome.”

 For more tips on how to avoid the tourist lines when in Rome, read my tip-packed posts: